bmaland/bash-tutorial/README.md

 **Assignment:** Try out the different ifs and explain the differences, when to use, and what you prefer.

-## Organizing files

-**Source:** The project tree.

-**The point:** Understand convention over configuration and why it is important to put different types of files in different places.

-**Assignment:** How would you organize your files when you have specific scripts for different projects residing in different folders.

 !

 ## Functions and configuration